 8. Cut Your Own Hair

 This is probably easier for guys to put into practice.
-Stop paying $20-30 + tip to get your haircut when you can do it yourself, saving time and money.
+Stop paying $20-30 + tip to get your haircut when you can do it yourself, saving money and time.

 It’s easy.
 Saves time.
 Saves money.
 And I can do it at home.